awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-3p/README.md

 type = s3                    # S3 backend type
 provider = AWS               # Use AWS S3
 env_auth = true             # Get credentials from environment
-directory_bucket = true     # Enable S3 Express (automatically added for S3 Express buckets)
+region = us-west-2          # AWS region (from REGION command-line argument) no_check_bucket = true      # Don't check if bucket exists or try to create it directory_bucket = true     # Enable S3 Express (automatically added for S3 Express buckets)
 ```

+The region is set in the config file from the REGION command-line argument, ensuring rclone operates in the correct AWS region.

 #### Command-Line Options